unioslo/harbor-cli/README.md

 ## Examples

-Most commands produce some sort of rich output that is displayed in a table.
+Most commands produce some sort of table.
 While the most common methods have nice hand-written tables, some of the tables are generated automatically from the data returned by the API.

-This means that the tables are not always perfect, but they are usually good enough to be useful.
-PRs are welcome if you wish to add a new table or improve an existing one.
+PRs are always welcome if you wish to add a new table or improve an existing one.

 This first example in this section is an automatically generated table, while the subsequent examples all feature hand-made tables.

 ### Create project